 From birth through the early years, children experience the world mostly through their senses and respond primarily through imitation.
 Everything, from emotions to colors to sounds, is absorbed by the child.
 The nursery classroom is careful not to overwhelm the child with too much by creating a loving and home-like environment.
 Great care is taken in choosing the toys, songs, outdoor activities, art, and stories provided to the children.
 This is a gentle introduction to being separated from the parents, and exploring the classroom and learning to play with other children.
 The nursery is broken out into three groups, a smaller Rosebud group for the youngest children, with a smaller teacher-child ratio, and the larger Marigold and Buttercup groups generally for children between the ages of 3 and 4 years.
 At certain points during the day, the Rosebud nursery children will have the opportunity to interact with the older Marigold and Buttercup nursery children, and find role models in these relationships.
 The nursery classrooms will engage in many of the same activities as the kindergarten, such as puppet story-telling, bread making, and crafts projects.

-Berkeley Rose Waldorf School’s nursery program is a licensed facility in accordance with California State law: Programs serving children under age 4.9 for more than 12 hours a week must be licensed or risk heavy fines and immediate closure.
+Berkeley Rose Waldorf School’s nursery program is a licensed facility in accordance with California State law: Programs serving children under age 4 years and 9 months for more than 12 hours a week must be licensed or risk heavy fines and immediate closure.
 Our license number is: 013420958.

 Berkeley Rose Waldorf School offers a rich urban kindergarten experience.
 Our entire early childhood program is a full member of the Waldorf Early Childhood Association of North America (WECAN).
 Each of our campuses are within walking distance to local parks where the children enjoy their outside play activities with room to run, jump, climb, and roll, under the watchful eyes of their teachers.